Norcal Bluefin Tuna Fishing 101: Getting The Bite

 Kite Fishing

-Learning to fish a kite as one of the most painfull experiences I can describe, and they are rarely used in NorCal for that reason.
+Learning to fish a kite as one of the most painful experiences I can describe as a fisherman, and they are rarely used in NorCal for that reason.
 A school of 200lb fish foaming along size the boat and your frustratingly fumbling 2 rods and trying to get a little kite into the air before it hits the water and tangles everything is a humbling experience without doubt.
 Kites can only be fished up to about 4 knots, so you cant cover any ground, and you typically run at cruising speed until you find fish, then deploy the kite with a flyer.
-Adding an expensive 3-foot diameter helium balloon makes deloying the kite a loy easier, though, and really helps on the windless days.
+Adding an expensive 3-foot diameter helium balloon makes deploying the kite a lot easier, though, and really helps on the windless days.
 The kite is a tool that has been experimented very little in norcal, but has been the most productive fishing method in socal for decades now for big bluefin, and the most iconic tool of the sport boat fleet since the return of the big bluefin in the mid 2000’s.
-Frozen flying fish have always been expenive, but theres a few still expensive aritficials that are much easier for us norcal guys to get ahold of that have had great sucess, the California flyers ( fomerly immortal flyers) and kamakazi flyers are both solid options around $200 for good sythetic flyers.
+I’ve used the kite many times in norcal and still am experimenting.
+I’ve had several bites in norcal but zero fish actually take a hook.
+Seals and albatross both love frozen flyers making thinks very difficult to keep your bait in the prime zone.
+Frozen flying fish have always been expenive and hard to find in norcal, but theres a few still expensive artificials that are much easier for us norcal guys to get ahold of that have had great success, the California flyers ( formerly immortal flyers) and kamakazi flyers are both solid options around $200 for good synthetic flyers.
 Heres a video from them talking about how to rig them and use them, they have a great youtube channel so it worth clicking through a few of their videos.

 A few 6 pack downs running out of Dana Point and Mission Bay have incorporated kite fishing into high speed madmac trolling, using madmacs to find the fish and get that first bite, then having a rigged kite and balloon stored on the roof ready to be deployed and searching for that second bite while you are fighting the madmac fish.
-This method has had huge success and I plan on doing this on nearly every hookup we get this year while bluefin fishing.
-As a charter boat Its critical to turn single bites into double bite to try and fill the boat and make the most of the time while the fish are up and willing to eat.
 One thing I mentioned previously mentioned but want to reiterate is having multiple setups for kites.
 On light wind days I will use a 30 wide with 100lb solid core line with a bimmini twist loop instead of my 130lb rig to reduce weight on the kite.
 Some guys will run a short wind on with 100 or 150lb mono, or just double pawl the loop to the swivel and use a long leader on the flyer.
 I typically run the wind on if there’s enough wind to do so.

 I hope everyone found this useful, and I may be doing more writeups in the future if people enjoy this one.